evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ## Performance

 The VinFast VF8 Eco offers modest performance with a maximum power of 260 kW (354 hp / 349 bhp) and a total torque of 500 Nm (369 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging